Skip to main content

 Curriculum for the PhD in Biochemistry and Molecular Biology

 The BMB PhD offers students a rigorous course curriculum, including a set of common core classes from the Schools of Public Health and Medicine.
+Students further tailor their curriculum with elective courses chosen based on interests and career goals, with options that span the Schools of Public Health, Medicine, Engineering, and Arts and Sciences.
 A rich array of seminar programs and journal clubs are also available to all students.

 Browse an overview of the requirements for this PhD program in the JHU Academic Catalogue and explore all course offerings in the Bloomberg School Course Directory.